FBI investigating noose left in NASCAR stall of Black driver - WHIZ News

-Authorities said Monday that the FBI is investigating the discovery of a noose found in the Talladega Superspeedway garage stall of Bubba Wallace and the governor of Alabama condemned the act against NASCAR’s only Black full-time driver.
+Federal authorities on Monday confirmed they are investigating the discovery of a noose found in the Talladega Superspeedway garage stall of Bubba Wallace, NASCAR’s only Black full-time driver who successfully pushed the stock car series to ban the Confederate flag at its venues less than two weeks ago.

-Wallace two weeks ago successfully pushed NASCAR to ban the Confederate flag at its venues, though the sanctioning body has not outlined plans on how it will enforce the restriction.
-Disgruntled fans with Confederate flags drove past the main entrance to the Alabama race track prior to Sunday’s race, while a plane flew above the track pulling a banner of the flag that read “Defund NASCAR.”
+U.S. Attorney Jay Town said his office, the FBI and the Justice Department’s Civil Rights Division were involved.

-Hours after the race was postponed by rain, NASCAR said the noose had been found.
-The sanctioning body vowed to do everything possible to find who was responsible and “eliminate them from the sport.”
-It has not offered other details.
+“Regardless of whether federal charges can be brought, this type of action has no place in our society,” Town said.

-The incident has rocked NASCAR, which returned to racing just last month because of the coronavirus pandemic.
+NASCAR President Steve Phelps said the noose was found Sunday aftenroon by a crew member he did not identify and security as notified.
+He said security had been stepped up and the FBI was “currently on site” at the track, just two hours before Monday’s postponed race.

-“We are angry and outraged, and cannot state strongly enough how seriously we take this heinous act,” the series said in a statement.
-“As we have stated unequivocally, there is no place for racism in NASCAR, and this act only strengthens our resolve to make the sport open and welcoming to all.”
+“This is a very, very serious act and we take it as such,” Phelps said.
+“We will rid this type of behavior from our sport.”

 The stock car series, founded in the South more than 70 years ago, has tried to distance itself from the flag for years at the risk of alienating a core group of its fan base.
-It went ahead with the ban as the nation grapples with social unrest largely tied to George Floyd, an unarmed balck man who died in the custody of Minneapolis police.
+At Wallace’s urging, it went ahead with the ban as the nation grapples with social unrest largely tied to George Floyd, an unarmed Black man who died in the custody of Minneapolis police.

-“God help us,” NASCAR driver Michael McDowell tweeted after word of the noose went public.
-“The level of evil it takes to do something like this is disgusting.
-This is enraging and heartbreaking all at the same time.”
+NASCAR has not outlined how it will enforce the restriction and this week’s race at Talladega, in the heart of the South, presented the series with its biggest test in the early going.
+Disgruntled fans with Confederate flags drove past the main entrance to the Alabama race track prior to Sunday’s race, while a plane flew above the track pulling a banner of the flag that read “Defund NASCAR.”

 Alabama Gov. Kay Ivey said she was “shocked and appalled” by the “vile act” against Wallace, an Alabama native.